brianmcn/Zelda1RandoTools/doc/extras.md

-# HotKeys and extra windows
+# HotKeys, save state, and extra windows

 Contents of this document: